ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Evo 2 Cover](/evo2/cover.png)

-LLMs have put intelligence at our fingertips.
-From daily interactions with chatbots to generating Studio Ghibli portraits, every person can now leverage seemingly infinite intelligence with natural language.

-***What if designing new life was just as easy?***
+***What if designing new life was as easy as using ChatGPT?***

 Imagine designing enzymes that break down waste, tweaking crops to grow in harsher climates, or exploring genetic modifications that make cells more resilient to disease.
-Today, synthetic biologists painstakingly design synthetic genomes manually, but what if you could design a genome in the same way that you prompt an LLM?
+For the last 25 years, synthetic biologists have painstakingly designed genomes manually, but what if the barrier to creating a novel genome dropped to 0?

 # Overview